-The activation-based model with different variances would yield similar predictions to the unrestricted race model if the inhibitory effect of interference in (3c) is sufficiently small.
-Given the relatively small magnitude of interference effect in the literature (Jäger et al., submitted; Nicenboim et al., submitted), this is likely to be the case.
-In unambiguous cases such as (3a) and (3b), there is only one NP that matches the retrieval cue: "being capable of having a mustache" (i.e., the driver).
-In ambiguous cases such as (3c), there are two NPs that match the retrieval cue (i.e., The son and the driver).
+The activation-based model with different variances would yield similar predictions to the unrestricted race model if the inhibitory effect of interference in (5c) is sufficiently small.
+Given the relatively small magnitude of the interference effect in the literature (Jäger et al., 2017; Nicenboim et al., Submitted), this is likely to be the case.
+In unambiguous cases such as (5a) and (5b), there is only one NP that matches the retrieval cue: "being capable of having a mustache" (i.e., the driver).
+In ambiguous cases such as (5c), there are two NPs that match the retrieval cue (i.e., The son and the driver).
 Therefore, we would expect statistical facilitation (similarly to the case of facilitatory interference) leading to faster reading times on average.
-This situation can be simulated using the race-plot script similarly as before: In (3a) or (3b), the driver (full match) can be assigned an activation of 5 (and $\sigma = 1$), and the car (partial match) can be assigned an activation of 2.5 (and $\sigma = 2$); this would result in a mean reading time of ≈ 416 ms. In (3c), both The son and the driver should have similar activation since there is no penalty component involved, both are a full match.
+This situation can be simulated using the race-plot script similarly as before: In (5a) or (5b), the driver (full match) can be assigned an activation of 5 (and $\sigma = 1$), and the car (partial match) can be assigned an activation of 2.5 (and $\sigma = 2$); this would result in a mean reading time of approximately 416 ms. In (5c), both The son and the driver should have similar activation since there is no penalty component involved, both are a full match.
 However, the cue "can have a mustache" does not uniquely identify any candidate.
 Given the small magnitude of inhibitory interference effects, we could assume an activation of 4.8 (instead of 5) and the same variance since there is no mismatch (i.e. $\sigma = 1$) for both NPs.
-This would result in a faster reading time on average, namely ≈ 349 ms.
+This would result in a faster reading time on average, approximately 349 ms.